mikkjal/vtbl/docs/styling/custom.md

 # Custom Styles

-While `vtbl` provides its own default styles, you have complete freedom to override them or define your own from scratch.
+While `VTable` provides its own default styles, you have complete freedom to override them or define your own from scratch.

 To use your custom styles, **simply don't import `vtbl/style.css`**.